DigiNode-Tools/diginode-tools/docs/rpi_setup_step3_burn_image.md

 ### Step 3.3 - Pre-configure your Raspberry Pi OS install

-Before you begin "burning" the operating system to the SSD, you first want to pre-configure it.
+Before you begin to write the operating system to the SSD, you first want to pre-configure it.
 This will make it easy to connect to the system from your main computer when it first boots up, without needing a keyboard, mouse and display attached to the Raspberry Pi.

 Click the cog icon: